ED summoned Kejriwal in 'fake' case linked to Delhi Jal Board: Atishi | Politics

 There was no immediate reaction from the ED and the CBI on this.

-The Enforcement Directorate (ED) has summoned Chief Minister Kejriwal for questioning on March 18 in a money laundering probe linked to alleged irregularities in the DJB.
+The ED has summoned Kejriwal for questioning on March 18 in a money laundering probe linked to alleged irregularities in the DJB.
 This is the second case registered under the anti-money laundering law in which the 55-year-old politician, also the Aam Aadmi Party national convenor, has been summoned.

-He has also been issued a notice for questioning in the Delhi excise policy-linked money laundering case.
+He is already facing summons for questioning in the Delhi excise policy-linked money laundering case.
 Kejriwal has skipped eight summonses in this case till now, terming them illegal.

+A fresh and ninth such notice in the excise policy case stipulates him to appear before an ED investigating officer on March 21.

 A Delhi court on Saturday granted Kejriwal bail on two complaints filed by the agency against him for skipping summons in this case.